 Design development stage 2

 This is the stage at which final decisions are made, and the design is conclusively agreed with the client.
-A design freezes.
 Any changes made after this stage may have impact on the project’s cost and would need to be managed through the Change Order Process.
 The following steps are taken:

-- Cost plan reviewed against the design with client and comments taken on board (we often provide a ‘shopping list’ of cost options for inclusion/exclusion).
+- Cost plan reviewed with the client and comments taken on board

 - Final selection of furniture.